fjudith/katacoda-scenarios/LFS-storage-management/06-create-and-manage-raid-devices/step1/README.md

-# Create a RAID-O device
+# Create a RAID-0 device

-RAID-O strips the data accross multiple hard disk drives (HDD).
+RAID-0 strips the data accross multiple hard disk drives (HDD).

 * **Minimum | Maximum**: 2 / _any_
 * **Fault tolerance**: Very low, if a one or more HDD fails, all data are lost and unrevorable.